inverno-io/inverno-mods/README.md

 [Inverno tools][inverno-tools-root] provide a gRPC [Protocol buffer][protobuf] compiler plugin for generating Web routes configurers for each service definition.

-### inverno-http-base
+### io.inverno.mod.http.base

-The Inverno HTTP base module provides the foundational API as well as common services for HTTP client and server development, in particular an extensible HTTP header service used to decode and encode HTTP headers.
+The Inverno HTTP base module provides the foundational API as well as common services for HTTP client and server development, such as an extensible HTTP header service used to decode and encode HTTP headers.

+It also provides a generic router API used to create routers to best match an input to a resource based on some set of criteria.
+This API is especially used in the Web server module for routing Web exchange to Web exchange handlers or in the Web client module for resolving interceptors.

-### inverno-http-client
+### io.inverno.mod.http.client

 The Inverno HTTP client module provides a fully reactive HTTP/1.x and HTTP/2 client implementation based on Netty.